arturochian/Ch4-Chi-Squared-act/index.md

 # Introduction

 This activity works through Chapter 4.
 It uses two datasets: the voting data (which we have covered in class) and the lying and cheating data from Section 4.9 of the book.
 All tests will be done at the $\alpha = 0.05$ significance level.

+Upon completing this activity, you should feel comfortable:
+* determining homogeneity vs independence
+* using mosaic plots
+* setting up the hypotheses
+* determing expected cell counts and contributions to the test statistic
+* assessing the assumptions
+* performing parametric and non-parametric chi-squared tests
+* writing conclusions in the context of the problem
+* examining residuals

 There will be 6 questions for your to turn in.
 Some are located throughout the activity and some are located at the end.